History of Sex in Cinema:

 Not Another Teen Movie (2001)

-Naked Foreign Exchange HS Student Areola (Cerina Vincent)
+Naked Foreign Exchange HS Student Areola (Cerina Vincent) with School Principal Mr. Cornish

-In one scene set at a party, another bare-breasted girl (Jesse Capelli/Jennifer Leone) observed angrily that Areola - who strolled by naked - had on the same outfit as she did, while her friend responded to console her: "It looks much better on you."
+In one scene set at a party, another bare-breasted girl (Jesse Capelli/Jennifer Leone) observed jealously and angrily that Areola - who strolled by naked - had on the same outfit as she did, while her friend responded to console her: "It looks much better on you."

-During an anticipatory prom musical number "Prom Tonight," Areola stood naked at her open window as an animated blue bird landed on her chest as she sang: "Look at me.
+During an anticipatory prom musical number "Prom Tonight," Areola stood naked at her open window when an animated blue bird landed on her chest as she sang: "Look at me.
 My breasts are perky, yes?"

-(Chyler Leigh)
+Janey (Chyler Leigh)

 Original Sin (2001)